sudu87/Microbial-ecology-of-the-transplanted-human-lung/Das_et_al_2020_analysis_pipeline_2.md

 **Optimization of number of decision trees (ntrees)**

-The next step was to manually tune for optimize the number of decision trees (ntrees).
-Further, using the mtry = 5, we optimized the number of decision trees (ntrees) by appyling a loop to vary different number of decision trees (ntrees) needed for good prediction.
+The next step was to manually tune for optimize the number of decision trees (ntrees) needed for good prediction, using mtry=5 and applying a loop to stepwise vary the ntrees.

 ```{r}
 control <- trainControl(method="repeatedcv", number=10, repeats=3, search="grid")